California Nevada Oregon

 Fire Wave.

-After our brief but fascinating stay at Valley of Fire State Park, we headed back to civilization (if that’s the right word) in Las Vegas.
-We lingered just long enough to stock up on groceries and eat a “parking lot picnic” brunch, then we hit the road again.
+After our brief but fascinating stay at Valley of Fire State Park, we headed back to civilization (if that’s the right word for Las Vegas) for a quick resupply mission.
+We lingered just long enough to stock up on groceries and eat a “parking lot picnic” brunch — one of the more glamorous aspects of van life — then we hit the road again.
 Traveling westward, we re-entered California and headed for tonight’s campsite in the tiny town of Shoshone near the south end of Death Valley.
-We took care of some van chores and relaxed in the breezy campsite during the afternoon, since we didn’t want to visit Death Valley at the hottest time of day.
-The valley is hella hot — the highest temperature ever recorded on Earth was 134°F (56.7°C), measured in 1913 in Death Valley!
+We took care of some van chores and relaxed in the breezy campsite during the afternoon, strategically avoiding Death Valley during the hottest part of the day.
+The valley is hella hot — the highest temperature ever recorded on Earth was 134°F (56.7°C), measured in 1913 in Death Valley.
+We had no desire to challenge that record.

 Late in the afternoon, we drove into the park by way of Route 178.
 This is a less-traveled but quite scenic back road, which rises over 3300 feet (1000 m) above sea level before descending to Badwater Basin, the lowest point in North America at 282 feet (86 m) below sea level.
-The floor of the valley here is covered by a huge salt flat.
-After driving for a while next to this glaring white expanse, the road finally ascended the ridge and led us to Artists Drive.
-We cruised around this scenic loop road until we arrived at Artists Palette, where each of the triangular hills and mountain peaks nearby is colored a different hue by volcanic deposits of various compounds.
+That’s a vertical drop of over 3500 feet (1066 m) — your ears will pop.
+The floor of the valley here is covered by a huge salt flat, glaring white and otherworldly.
+After driving for a while next to this blindingly bright expanse, the road finally ascended the ridge and led us to Artists Drive.
+We cruised around this scenic loop road until we arrived at Artists Palette, where each of the triangular hills and mountain peaks nearby is colored a different hue by volcanic deposits of various compounds — iron oxides, chlorides, and manganese creating an unexpected rainbow in the desert.
 This made a perfect stop for some sunset photos, and then we headed back to the RV park for the night.

 Artists Palette in Death Valley.

 In the afternoon, we drove west and then north to Mono Lake.
 Along the way, the landscape changed dramatically.
-The Joshua trees and dust devils we’ve gotten used to for the last several days gave way to snowy mountain peaks, evergreens, and lakes.
+The Joshua trees and dust devils we’d gotten used to for the last several days gave way to snowy mountain peaks, evergreens, and lakes.
+It felt like driving through multiple climate zones in a matter of hours.
 We arrived at Mono Lake in time to enjoy sunset from the South Tufa viewing area.
-Tufa are irregular limestone towers produced beneath the surface of the lake, and these particular formations are visible because the water level has decreased.
-Their funky shapes make for interesting photos at sunset.
+Tufa are irregular limestone towers produced beneath the surface of the lake, and these particular formations are visible because the water level has decreased over the years.
+Their funky shapes — somewhere between coral reef and alien architecture — make for interesting photos at sunset.

 - Mono Lake